← Back to 史記

 使

 Duke Huai's former ministers Lu Sheng and Xi Rui originally did not attach to Duke Wen.
 When Duke Wen was established, they feared execution, and then desired to plot with their followers to burn the duke's palace and kill Duke Wen.
 Duke Wen did not know.
-The eunuch Lu Di, who had once desired to kill Duke Wen, knew of their plot.
-He desired to tell Duke Wen to resolve his previous crime and sought to see Duke Wen.
+The eunuch Lü Di, who had once tried to kill Duke Wen, learned of their plot.
+Hoping to atone for his earlier crime, he sought an audience with Duke Wen so he could report it.
 Duke Wen did not see him, but made people reproach him, saying: 'In the Pu city matter, you cut my robe sleeve.
-After that, when I followed the Di lord hunting, you came on behalf of Duke Hui to seek to kill me.
+Later, when I followed the Di lord on a hunt, you came on Duke Hui’s behalf seeking to kill me.
 Duke Hui agreed with you to arrive in three days, but you arrived on the first day.
 Why so fast?
 You should think of it.'
 The eunuch said: 'I am a remainder of knife and saw.
 I dared not serve the lord with two hearts and betray the master.
-Therefore I offended the lord.
+Therefore, I offended the lord.
 The lord has already returned to the state.
 Are there not Pu and Di?
-Moreover, Guan Zhong shot a hook, and Duke Huan became hegemon.
+Guan Zhong once shot the belt hook, yet Duke Huan still became hegemon.
 Now a punishment remainder person tells a matter and the lord does not see him.
 Calamity is again about to reach.'
-Thereupon he saw him, and then told Duke Wen about Lu, Xi and others.
-Duke Wen desired to summon Lu and Xi.
-Lu and Xi's party was many.
-Duke Wen feared that upon initially entering the state, the state people would betray him.
-He then made a secret journey and met Duke Mu of Qin at Wang Cheng.
-The state people did not know.
-In the third month, on Ji Chou, Lu, Xi and others indeed rebelled, burned the duke's palace, but did not obtain Duke Wen.
+Duke Wen then received him, and he told the duke about Lu, Xi, and the others.
+Duke Wen wanted to summon Lu and Xi.
+Their faction was large.
+Fearing that the people of the state might betray him as soon as he entered, he traveled in secret and met Duke Mu of Qin at Wang Cheng.
+The people of the state did not know.
+In the third month, on jichou, Lu, Xi and others indeed rebelled, burned the duke's palace, but did not obtain Duke Wen.
 Duke Wen's Wei followers fought with them.
 Lu and Xi led troops desiring to flee.
 Duke Mu of Qin lured Lu and Xi, killed them on the river bank.
 The Jin state was restored and Duke Wen obtained return.
 In summer, he welcomed the lady from Qin.
-The one Qin had married to Duke Wen finally became the lady.
-Qin sent three thousand as guards, to prepare for Jin chaos.
+The woman whom Qin had married to Duke Wen ultimately became his lady.
+Qin sent three thousand guards to prepare against disorder in Jin.

 60